Roshydah-07/Power-Query-Cleaning-and-Dashboard-Development-in-Power-Bi/README.md

 ## 🧹 Data Preparation

-I began the project by importing the raw healthcare dataset into Power Query.
+I began the project by importing the raw dental service dataset into Power Query.

 ### 1. Promoted Headers